Last updated 7th July, 2018

-Eye witnesses can be a key part of any trial and this is evidence which is based on the memory of individuals who may have been in a high state of fear and anxiety at the time of the event in question.
+Eyewitnesses can be a key part of any trial and this is evidence which is based on the memory of individuals who may have been in a high state of fear and anxiety at the time of the event in question.

-Human memory and perception can be highly influenced by emotion and an accurate memory of what the eyes saw mixed in with internal perceptions and interpretations of what was being seen is a shaky area.
+Human memory and perception can be highly influenced by emotion and an accurate memory of what the eyes saw mixed in with internal perceptions and interpretations of what was being seen is a shady area.
 Furthermore, an individual could very easily lie about what they saw for a variety of reasons, again bringing such evidence into question.
 Eyewitness testimony is a dangerous basis for a conviction.

 After an increase in cases where eyewitness testimony was called into question and innocent people were being sent to jail, the 1976 Devlin Report was published in the UK with a recommendation that no individual should be convicted based on eyewitness testimony alone.
 A recommendation that while makes sense has not been made into law.

-Furthermore, the Turnbull Guidelines in 1977 were introduced by a judge who recognised the danger of eyewitness evidence for miscarriages of justice.
+Furthermore, the Turnbull Guidelines in 1977 were introduced by a judge who recognized the danger of eyewitness evidence for miscarriages of justice.
 These meant that judges need to advise juries of caution regarding such testimony, however when juries listen to a witness stating they saw the person commit the crime and they are sitting in the courtroom, they are more than likely to believe them, particularly if they appear credible.

 Expert and Forensic Evidence

-We like to think that the police and law enforcement authorities always act under the laws however there are occasions where evidence is lost, moved or hidden or correct procedures are not entirely followed.
+We like to think that the police and law enforcement authorities always act under the laws, however, there are occasions where evidence is lost, moved or hidden or correct procedures are not entirely followed.

-Inexperienced lawyers, lack of preparation, lack of time or dedication can all come into play meaning an individual may not get the quality of defence they should and key areas are not adequately addressed which could have gone a long way in proving their innocence.
+Inexperienced lawyers, lack of preparation, lack of time or dedication can all come into play meaning an individual may not get the quality of defense they should and key areas are not adequately addressed which could have gone a long way in proving their innocence.